 Minimally invasive surgical procedure to help patients of Southwest Chicago with relief of heartburn.

 Kamran Ayub, MD is a leading advanced endoscopy specialist that has years of experience in performing the TIF procedure for the treatment of GERD.
 Providing quality and compassionate care, he is board certified and takes time in understanding the needs of all his patients.
-With 3 different office locations in New Lenox, Oak Lawn and Joliet, we are conveniently located for patients living in Will County looking for immediate acid reflux relief.
+With 3 different office locations in New Lenox, and Oak Lawn, we are conveniently located for patients living in Will County looking for immediate acid reflux relief.

 Considering the TIF procedure for your relief of acid reflux?